avaframe/AvaFrame/docs/moduleIn3Utils.rst

 Configuration parameters
 ------------------------

+In the case of the pyramid-shaped topography, the domain extent is defined by the max elevation (z0 - elevation of the appex point) and the slope of the pyramid facets (meanAlpha)

 **Domain parameters:**

 :dx: DEM spatial resolution [m]
 :xEnd: total horizontal extent of the domain [m]
 :yEnd: total horizontal extent of the domain [m]

 **Topography parameters:**